grantIee/club-md/practice/react-practice-grant/src/notes.md

 	* Returns a hierarchy of views to disply via the `render` method
 	* `render` method will return a *description* of what you want to see on the screen.
 	* **React** Takes that *description* and displays that result.
 You can generally use "JSX" to make the structures easier to write.
+	* JSX is something similar to JS, but is more structured and makes it seem like it is more of a template language than JS

 ### Differences between JSX and JS
 *There comes ease with using JSX over JS*

 **JS**
 ---